JuliaLabs/Cassette.jl/README.md

 Cassette can instrument your Julia code in order to intercept native Julia method calls as they occur during program execution.
-Which calls are intercepted and what actually happens when interception occurs are both defined with respect to a Cassette "context", which is itself defined by Cassette users.
+Which calls are intercepted and what actually happens when interception occurs are both defined with respect to Cassette "contexts", which are defined by Cassette users.

 ### Contextual Code Execution